NCHER Committee Descriptions

 Carl Perry, Progressive Financial Services, Inc.

-The Debt Management Committee (DMC) provides a platform for the exchange of ideas and the promotion of financial literacy and responsible borrowing, as well as the development of strategies to reduce delinquency and default and to increase the recovery of defaulted student loans.
-The DMC pursues its mission by providing analysis of, and recommendations for, policies and procedures relating to student debt in the Federal and other student loan programs.
-This committee also helps plan and deliver the annual NCHER Knowledge Symposium.
+The Debt Management and Borrower Support Committee provides a platform for the exchange of ideas around the development of strategies to promote responsible borrowing, reduce delinquency and default, increase the recovery of defaulted student loans, and assist struggling borrowers and students in transitioning to successful employment.
+In conjunction with the College Access and Success Committee, the committee also focuses on the promotion of post-college financial literacy.
+The committee pursues its charge by conducting high-quality research and providing analysis of, and recommendations for, policies and procedures relating to federal and private student loan debt.

-The Private Education Loan Committee serves as the hub of a growing network of knowledge for schools, loan providers, servicers and others, and promotes the development of sound public policy with respect to private education loans.
-The Committee tracks non-federal education lending, including consumer credit products that do not meet the statutory definition of private education loans but still provide funds to pay for higher education (e.g., open-end credit programs, home equity loans, and mortgage loan refinancing).
-The Committee monitors consumer credit legislative and regulatory activities at both the national and state levels and provides recommended improvements to policy makers.
+The Private Education Loan and Consumer Finance Committee serves as the hub of a growing network of knowledge for schools, loan providers, servicers, collection agencies, and others, and promotes the development of sound public policy with respect to private education loans.
+The committee tracks non-federal education lending, including consumer credit products that do not meet the statutory definition of private education loans but still provide funds to pay for higher education (e.g., open-end credit programs, home equity loans, and mortgage loan refinancing).
+The Committee monitors the growing legislative and regulatory activities of the Consumer Financial Protection Bureau and other consumer protection activities at both the national and state levels and provides recommended improvements to policy makers.

 Chair: Ed Brandt, ACS Education Services

-The Regulations Committee is responsible for tracking, commenting and supporting our members regarding activities in the regulatory arena, including the following: support, as needed, during negotiated rulemaking; developing NCHER responses to Notices of Proposed Rulemaking, sub-regulatory positions of the U.S. Department of Education, the annual draft FAFSA, proposed federal forms, and Common Manual proposals; preparing extensive analytical and training materials relating to current and proposed regulations and legislation for dissemination to NCHER members and other interested parties; offering recommendations in response to federal initiatives such as reauthorization of the Higher Education Act and Regulatory Relief; and providing content for the e-library on the NCHER web site.
-This committee also works closely with the other NCHER committees to plan and coordinate the NCHER Knowledge Symposium as well as with the IBR and Borrower Parity/Servicer Workgroups.
+The Program Regulations and Policy Committee is responsible for coordinating policy areas across all NCHER committees.
+The committee tracks, comments, and supports our members regarding activities in the regulatory arena, including the following: support, as needed, during negotiated rulemaking; developing NCHER responses to Notices of Proposed Rulemaking, sub-regulatory positions of the U.S. Department of Education, proposed federal forms, and Common Manual proposals; preparing extensive analytical and training materials relating to current and proposed regulations and legislation for dissemination to NCHER members and other interested parties; offering recommendations in response to federal initiatives such as reauthorization of the Higher Education Act; and providing content for the e-library on the NCHER web site.
+This committee also serves as a forum for sharing operational knowledge, experience, and best practices between guaranty agencies, lenders and servicers, secondary markets, and other participants.
+The committee also works closely with the IBR and Borrower Parity/Servicer Workgroups.